arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 * Name: cnt
 * PLC type: INT

-With these settings ready, you need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
-Then activate the Modbus RTU feature and select the highest secondary USB port number by navigating to `On-line -> Set up communication`.
+After setup is ready, go to `Resources -> Opta`, select the corresponding port, and start the `Manual sketch download`.
+Activate the Modbus RTU feature and select the highest secondary USB port number under `On-line -> Set up communication`.

 ![Arduino PLC IDE - Device Connection Procedure (Modbus TCP Server Opta™)](assets/opta_plcide_device_connection_server.gif)

-Proceed with `On-line -> Connect` and it will establish communication between your computer and the Opta™ server.
-If everything is fine, you will be able to observe the message found at the lower right corner of the PLC IDE software stating that it is connected.
+Once connected, navigate to `On-line -> Connect` to establish communication.
+A successful connection will display a status message in the bottom right corner of the PLC IDE, indicating the device is connected.

 ![Arduino PLC IDE - Device Connection Status](assets/plcide_connection_stable.png)

+The connection statuses are denoted as follows:

-Symbols `(1)` and `(2)` denote the connection statuses: Opta™ connected without a PLC code, and Opta™ connected with an available PLC code, respectively.
+- `(1)` Opta™ connected without a PLC code.
+- `(2)` Opta™ connected with an uploaded PLC code.

-Next, the main PLC code, also referred to as the primary code, must be compiled and uploaded to Opta™.
-To do this, navigate to the `main` tab within the `Project` panel, and input the following code:
+Next, add the main PLC code under the `main` tab in the `Project` panel.

 ```arduino
 cnt := cnt + 1;